ahmedjhidri/tunisiecigares1/tunisiecigares/README.md

 - The `.env` file is automatically ignored by git (see `.gitignore`)
 - Never share your `.env` file or commit it to version control
 - For production deployments, use environment variables or secrets management
-- The admin password should be strong and unique

 ## Email Configuration